jnlongnecker/dungeoneers/Manual/Dice.md

 And find our total of the roll to be 15.

 When a roll is made, there is some obstruction to the desired task being completed.
 After all, that's why we need the roll!
 This obstruction is represented by the `target` of the roll.
 In order for the roll to succeed, the total must either meet or exceed the `target`.
+Any `creature` is allowed to intentionally fail a roll that they are called to be a part of for any reason.

 ## Types of Rolls